by Mentor Artist Cynthia Pepper

 I decided it was time for the students to learn my favorite section from The Sleeping Beauty by the composer Tchaikovsky to start off the holiday season.
 Nutcracker will just have to wait in line.

+There are no photos with those IDs or post 15095 does not have any attached images!
 We are doing a dance where the lead sleeps for 100 years, which seems more like teenager style.
 The dancers learned the swinging shape-oriented choreography of the Garland Dance with full excitement.
 It’s a fun dance and the music says “swing swing swing” throughout each stanza.
 That is exactly what we did every chance we could find.
 Side to side, and even more swinging after we created shapes with the hula hoops.

 The hoops assist in mimicking the feel of holding flower garlands like a halo above our heads.
 It really helped students to use their arms in a new and fun way.